-All capitalised terms used in this introductory section are defined below.
+All standard terms used in this introductory section are defined below.

 “Fairway” means the Fairway Group;

-“Fairway Appointees” means all persons provided by any member of the Fairway Group (whether or not pursuant to a Written Engagement) to act as a director or other officer, trustee, manager, signatory or shareholder of any Serviced Entity;
+“Fairway Appointees” means all persons provided by any member of the Fairway Group (whether or not pursuant to a Written Engagement) to act as a director or other officer, trustee, foundation council member, manager, signatory or shareholder of any Serviced Entity;

 “Fairway Employees” means the employees, directors, officers and consultants (as appropriate) of the Fairway Group;